 9.1 The TA Social Media Policy governs the use of social media by Personnel.
-A breach of the Social Media Policy may also constitute a breach of this Policy.
+A breach of the Social Media Policy may also constitute a breach of this Policy and will be dealt with in accordance with the procedures outlined in Part IV and Part V of this Policy.